jolocom/jolocom-lib/docs/signedCredentials.rst

 Create a Signed Credential
 ##################################

 In order to create a signed credential, we need an instance of an ``identityWallet``.
-We can create a new one as defined in the `Getting Started <https://jolocom-lib.readthedocs.io/en/latest/gettingStarted.html>`_ section.
+We can create a new one as defined in the `getting started <https://jolocom-lib.readthedocs.io/en/latest/gettingStarted.html>`_ section.

 In case you've already created an identity, you can get an instance of an ``identityWallet`` as follows: